best-practice-and-impact/analysis_project_documentation/README.md

 **assumptions_and_decisions_log_template.xlsx** - An Excel template for recording assumptions and decisions.
 Automatically linked to the website for direct download during rendering.
 **commissioning_template.xlsx** - An Excel template for recording commissioning decisions when designing analysis.
 Automatically linked to the website for direct download during rendering.
 **quality_questions_html_template.html** An html template for recording and saving answers to quality questions.
 Automatically linked to the website for direct download during rendering.
+**quality_questions_excel_template.xlsx** and Excel template for recording and saving answers to quality questions.
+Automatically linked to the website for direct download during rendering.
 **quality_questions_markdown_version.qmd** A markdown version of quality_questions_html_template.html.
 Not currently used.

 # Working with the project code